 FINMA’s goal in enforcement proceedings is always to impose the measures it deems most proportionate (enforcement instruments).
 Its powers are extensive.
 They include precautionary measures or measures to restore compliance with the law, withdrawing authorisation, liquidating unauthorised companies, issuing industry and activity bans and ordering the disgorgement of profits generated illegally.
 It can also publish final rulings naming those involved.

-Functions are strictly separated within FINMA.
-Responsibility for ongoing monitoring and supervision of licence holders lies with divisions other than Enforcement, while staff who conduct enforcement proceedings do not take decisions on them.
+Functions are strictly separated within FINMA, so that staff who conduct enforcement proceedings are not involved in the monitoring of licence holders.
+Responsibility for ongoing supervision lies with divisions other than Enforcement.
 A committee of the Executive Board (Enforcement Committee (ENA)) decides on the initiation and conclusion of enforcement proceedings, unless that power falls to the Board of Directors.
 The Enforcement Committee can delegate rulings in less important cases to the Head of Enforcement, who normally makes a decision as part of a divisional case committee, acting as a permanent member along with the heads of the Investigations and Proceedings sections.

 Besides FINMA, criminal prosecution authorities, supervisory organisations and self-regulatory organisations are also involved in enforcing financial market laws.
 Where irregularities fall under criminal law, FINMA may file a complaint with the competent authorities (Federal Department of Finance, Office of the Attorney General and cantonal prosecutors).